Gratitude at Work

 The Benefits of Gratitude

 As a marketing communications professional and non-practicing lawyer, I like facts.
 Facts lend credibility to any position, opinion, or stance.
-I also appreciate the scientific fields, which test and measure theories; I especially enjoy psychology and its study of human behavior, which has found and measured numerous benefits pertaining to gratitude, including increased optimism and happiness.
+I also appreciate the scientific fields, which test hypotheses and establish theories; I especially enjoy psychology and its study of human behavior, which has found and measured numerous benefits pertaining to gratitude, including increased optimism and happiness.

 Dr. Robert A Emmons of the University of California, Davis, and Dr. Michael E. McCullough of the University of Miami conducted a 10-week study in which three groups of individuals were asked to compose a few sentences each week, focusing on a particular topic.
 One group focused on gratitude, capturing those things that made them feel grateful.
 The second focused on displeasure, accounting for those things that made them feel irritated.
 The third focused on general things––no particular emphasis on being positive or negative––that affected them.
-After 10 weeks, the group who focused on gratitude felt more optimistic and better about their lives.
+After ten weeks, the group who focused on gratitude felt more optimistic and better about their lives.

 Dr. Martin E. P. Seligman of the University of Pennsylvania and three additional psychologists conducted a study that found gratitude might have longer-lasting effects.
 Participants were asked to write a letter and deliver it to someone they felt they hadn’t properly thanked.
 Participants immediately received high happiness scores with benefits lasting for a month.

-Besides increased optimism and happiness, additional studies also have found that gratitude can increase productivity, efficiency, success, performance (Emmons, 2003; Grant and Wrzesniewski, 2010) and well-being (Emmons, 2003), which would be beneficial to many American companies that spend millions of dollars on wellness programs each year.
+Besides increased optimism and happiness, additional studies also have found that gratitude can increase productivity, efficiency, success, performance (Emmons, 2003; Grant and Wrzesniewski, 2010) and well-being (Emmons, 2003), which would be beneficial to many American companies that spend millions of dollars on wellness and retention programs each year.